Leroyal/DT-DIGITAX-WEBSITE/README.md

  1.We have to load recaptcha library in signup component.We have to use ng recaptcha tool for that.
  2. We have to call google site verify api for recaptcha thresold value.

+ ### For Changepassword

+ 1. Create update-password component .To do that ,we need to use the following command :ng g c update-password
+ 2. User change password is figure out by this tool.

+### For Marketingpreferences

+ 1. Create marketing-preferences component .To do that ,we need to use the following command :ng g c marketing-preferences
+ 2. User marketing preferences is figure out by this tool.

 <a name="error-handling"></a>